 $ mount -l -t btrfs

 After mounting to a directory the mount point can be changed.
-We will provide current mounted point and new mount point in row with
+We will provide the current mounted point and new mount point in a row with

 -B parameter.
-This is actually do not removes old mount only adds new directory as mount.
+This actually does not removes old mount only adds the new directory as the mount.

 $ mount -B /mnt /mnt2